magdalenagola/virtual-stylist/README.md

 git clone https://github.com/magdalenagola/virtual-stylist.git
 ```

-Maven properties will set automatically.
+Maven properties will be set automatically.

+### Important!

+To run the application you need to set some data in the application properties file (src/main/resources/application.properties), that is:
+- postgres database credentials
+- JWT secret key
+- Amazon credentials

+To run tests there is a need to create application properties file in src/main/resources named "application-test.properties" with data for tests.

 ## Run <a name = "run"></a>

-To Run our application simply type following commands in termial:
+To run our application simply type following commands in termial:
 ```
   mvn package
 ```